 For a beautiful view of Mt.
 Desert Island and the Atlantic Ocean, you can climb the mountain peaks of Acadia National Park.
 You can often see eagles and peregrine falcons soaring overhead, and if you look closely, you may spy seals and whales swimming offshore.
 You can also scramble over pink granite cliffs and ledges along the coastline, trek through deep gorges, or hike beside secluded brooks and ponds.

 The White Mountain National Forest

-You can follow dozens of trails through the 45,000 acres of the Maine section of the White Mountain National Forest is home to dozens of trails that lead to lightly-traveled mountaintops like Caribou, Speckled and East Royce Mountains, which rise above the rugged environs of Evans Notch.
-Day hikers can choose from a range of fun walks, from the easy climb of The Roost to the challenging traverse of Red Rock, Butters and Durgin Mountains in the Caribou-Speckled Mountain Wilderness.
+You can follow dozens of trails through the 45,000 acres of the Maine section of the White Mountain National Forest, ranging from the easy climb of The Roost to the challenging traverse of Red Rock, Butters and Durgin Mountains in the Caribou-Speckled Mountain Wilderness.
 If you seek more lightly traveled peaks, you can climb Caribou, Speckled or East Royce Mountains.

 Maine owns more than a half million acres of public lands for you to explore, including Bradbury Mountain, Camden Hills, Grafton Notch and Mount Blue State Parks.
 You can also find plenty of solitude in the Public Reserved Lands, including Bald Mountain, Cutler Coast, Donnell Pond and Nahmakanta.
 More than 90 land trusts work to preserve Maine's natural areas as well.
 You can find little-known hiking gems on these lands, such as the rocky shoreline at La Verna Preserve, the view of Blue Hill Bay from Blue Hill Mountain, and the bird life and history of Salt Bay.